naa7/caesar_cipher/README.md

 shifting a character three positions forward when encrypting and three positions backward when decrypting, in

 the ASCII table.
-For example xample, to encrypt `I am here", we need to change each character to third
+For example xample, to encrypt `I am here`, we need to change each character to third

 character that comes after it.
 (1)`J` --> (2)`K` --> (3)`L`, so `I` will become `L`.
 The white space `" "`